#mobilityisahumanride

 Therefore, human-centricity is a fundamental aspect for us when creating new mobility software solutions or realizing projects with our partners and customers.

 To emphasize the crucial role of human-centricity and public transport in guaranteeing mobility and accessibility, we have launched the campaign “#mobilityisahumanride”.
-Through this campaign, we aim to raise awareness and educate the public about the importance of creating a more equitable and accessible world for all.
+Through this campaign, we aim to raise awareness of the importance of creating a more equitable and accessible world for all.

 Join the human-ride